openvinotoolkit/openvino/inference-engine/tools/benchmark_tool/README.md

 > [DL Workbench](@ref workbench_docs_Workbench_DG_Introduction) is a platform built upon OpenVINO™ and provides a web-based graphical environment that enables you to optimize, fine-tune, analyze, visualize, and compare
 > performance of deep learning models on various Intel® architecture
 > configurations.
 In the DL Workbench, you can use most of OpenVINO™ toolkit components.
+> DL Workbench also provides [JupyterLab Playground](@ref workbench_docs_Workbench_DG_Jupyter_Notebooks)
+> where you can learn how to use OpenVINO™, its Python* API, and its components that enable you to
+> analyze and optimize your models.
 > <br>
 > Proceed to an [easy installation from Docker](@ref workbench_docs_Workbench_DG_Install_from_Docker_Hub) to get started.